Vitek-Lab/MSstatsPTM/README.md

 # MSstatsPTM

-The goal of MSstatsPTM is to provide general statistical methods for quantitative characterization of post-translational modifications.
+The goal of MSstatsPTM is to provide general statistical methods for characterization of quantitative changes in global post-translational modification profiling experiments.

 ## Installation